-If you are getting calls from an unknown number you do not want to talk to, then you can use a call blocker.
+If you get calls from an unknown number you do not want to talk to, you can use a call blocker.
 This will block the number from calling you, and you will no longer have to deal with the annoyance.

 The apps help you to block numbers on your phone easily, and you can also add numbers to a blacklist if you do not want them calling you again in the future.

-There are a few different call blocker apps available, so be sure to find one that meets your needs.
+A few different call blocker apps are available, so be sure to find one that meets your needs.
 You can use the built-in call blocker feature if you have an iPhone.

 To use the call blocker feature on an iPhone, follow these steps: